Deep RL Course documentation

 Unit 2 Thumbnail

-In this notebook, you’ll code from scratch your first Reinforcement Learning agent playing FrozenLake ❄️ using Q-Learning, share it to the community, and experiment with different configurations.
+In this notebook, you’ll code your first Reinforcement Learning agent from scratch to play FrozenLake ❄️ using Q-Learning, share it with the community, and experiment with different configurations.

 ⬇️ Here is an example of what you will achieve in just a couple of minutes. ⬇️